View USEP Collections in a full screen map

 7 Boyden Lane, PO Box 87, Deerfield, MA 01342

-The Deerfield Academy, an independent secondary school founded in 1797 in Deerfield, Massachusetts, holds a fragmentary Latin inscription of the early third century CE recording an ex-voto dedication by an equestrian military officer originally found near Misenum and first published by Mommsen in the Corpus Inscriptionum Latinarum volume 10 in 1883.
+The Deerfield Academy, an independent secondary school founded in 1797 in Deerfield, Massachusetts, holds a fragmentary Latin inscription of the early third century CE recording an ex-voto dedication by an equestrian military officer.
+Originally found near Misenum and first published by Mommsen in 1883 in volume 10 of the Corpus Inscriptionum Latinarum, the inscription was subsequently transferred at an unknown date to Deerfield, where it is believed to have been displayed in the Classics department since the 1930s.

 Hammond Castle Museum